 - "Lower your electric bills."

 - "Reduce your electric bill."

 - "Save money by going solar."

 - "We expect that by installing solar you will save money."

 - "Offset your electric bill."

-- "The installation of your leased system may be covered by your forfeiture of federal and state incentives." - "Your system's installation is free, but you will pay a monthly fee for the panels."
+- "The installation of your leased system may be covered by your forfeiture of federal and state incentives."

+- "Your system will have no upfront costs, but you will pay a monthly fee for the use of your panels."